 Program Philosophy and Benefits

-Valley Behavioral Health understands that there is no gold-standard, cookie-cutter approach to anxiety disorder treatment.
+At Valley Behavioral Health in Fort Smith, Arkansas, we that there is no gold-standard, cookie-cutter approach to anxiety disorder treatment.
 We offer a treatment plan that makes certain the client always comes first.
 This client-centered care ensures that each person we treat is viewed as more than the sum of his or her symptoms – each client is a whole person with unique life experiences and needs.
 Our serene campus provides our clients with the safety and security they need to begin down their pathway toward recovery.
 We focus upon the strengths our clients have within them and work together to create a plan of care for his or her stay with us.
-At Valley Behavioral, you’re home.

 Treatment Options at Valley Behavioral Health